 So how does this apply to us?
 Well, it seems too obvious to miss the call to us to take risks as we move forward towards redeveloping the property upon which we sit today.
 While the parable is not exactly about finances, just like the servants in the parable we have been handed a valuable asset from those who have preceded us in this congregation.
 We were faced with the choice of 'burying' that asset by simply continuing to sit on it but also with the choice of investing the asset with the hope and expectation of returning more to our Lord.
-Almost three years ago now you as a congregation decided enthusiastically to pursue the latter course - to invest, and today we stand on the brink of seeing this risk yield a wonderful return in the form of a magnificent new building with which to pursue our ministry and missions to our community and the world!
+Almost eight years ago now you as a congregation decided enthusiastically to pursue the latter course - to invest, and today we stand on the brink of seeing this risk yield a wonderful return in the form of a magnificent new building with which to pursue our ministry and missions to our community and the world!

-While we have with the help of our legal team and with what can only be considered some divine intervention done due diligence and brought the risk to an astounding minimum this is still a kind of "heart-stopping" moment as we consider the magnitude of the challenges that lie before us.
-At the same time, this is also an energizing and hopeful moment as we consider the new opportunities for ministry and mission that can be opened up down this path, and this parable gives us renewed hope that the path of risky faith is indeed the one to follow.
+There have been many "heart-stopping" moments along the way as we navigated the challenges that lay before us, but we are arriving at an energizing and hopeful moment as we are so close to realizing the new opportunities for ministry and mission that will be opened up down this path, and this parable gives us renewed hope that the path of risky faith was indeed the one to follow.